 Water SARS-CoV-2 RT-PCR Test

-Public health studies have shown that testing waste water for SARS-CoV-2 is an important epidemiological tool during the COVID-19 pandemic.1,2
+Wastewater surveillance for SARS-CoV-2 is being used around the world as an important epidemiological tool during the COVID-19 pandemic.1,2

-The Water SARS-CoV-2 RT-PCR Test is a real-time reverse transcription polymerase chain reaction (RT-qPCR) test that detects and quantifies RNA from the SARS-CoV-2 virus in untreated waste water.
-Supported by an industry leader with over 20 years of experience manufacturing waste water testing kits, public health departments, researchers, and laboratories can confidently deliver consistent results to help protect their communities.3
+The Water SARS-CoV-2 RT-PCR Test is a reverse transcription quantitative polymerase chain reaction (RT-qPCR) test that detects and quantifies RNA from the SARS-CoV-2 virus in untreated wastewater.
+Supported by extensive validation data and used by laboratories around the world, this kit can help public health departments, researchers and universities protect their communities.3

 - Built-in protocol flexibility for a highly dynamic matrix